-- 1. All accounts for payment, other than expense reimbursements and attendance fees, must be supported by a copy of the: - an official school order form - the invoice, with certification by the authoriser that each item has been received, prices and quantities are correct and the payee details are correct - 2.
-The invoice must be certified by the person who authorises the expenditure budget holder or in their absence the Executive Officer. - 3.
+- 1. All accounts for payment, other than expense reimbursements and attendance fees, must be supported by a copy of the: - an official school order form - the invoice, with certification by the authoriser that each item has been received, prices and quantities are correct and the payee details are correct - the correctly completed cheque ready to be signed, where applicable. - 2.
+The invoice must be certified by the person who authorises the expenditure budget holder or in their absence the Finance Manager. - 3.
 Expense reimbursements must be certified by the manager of the individual being reimbursed, provided the certifier has delegated authority to sign.
 An expense claim should be supported by GST receipts or invoices.
 Claims for the use of private motor vehicle usage must be certified by the Principal or delegate to indicate that approval was given.
 Scale rates as per the award will be the basis of reimbursement per kilometre. - 4.
 For accounts paid by electronic funds transfer, the school must obtain from the vendor verification of bank account details, i.e. bank deposit slip.